desec-io/dsbootstrap/README.md

 ### Bulk bootstrap

-`dsbootstrap` can scan the DNS operator's signaling zones for bootstrappable delegations based on the name of the immediate ancestor (i.e. one level up) by prefixing the ancestor's name with a dot.

-For example, a scan for second-level delegations within the `cl.` TLD can be done like this:
+A scan for second-level delegations under the `cl.` TLD can be done like this:

     (venv)$ dsbootstrap <<< ".cl. ns1.desec.io. ns2.desec.org."
     2021-09-21 19:53:08,590 WARNING: Performing NSEC walk of cl. on ['ns1.desec.io.', 'ns2.desec.org.'] ...